Cosmopolitan Music Society: Ensembles

-The Cosmopolitan Music Society currently boasts a total of nine ensembles.
-These include two handbell groups, two jazz bands, three concert bands, a chorus, and a beginner band.
+The Cosmopolitan Music Society currently boasts a total of eleven ensembles.
+These include three handbell groups, two jazz bands, three concert bands, a chorus, a show band, and a beginner band.
 Auditions are held not to determine whether or not someone will be able to enter the band- membership is completely open to all ability levels, however, auditions are used to determine appropriate placement.
 Ensembles typically rehearse weekly.

 Events

 CMS has a number of annual events, including but not limited to Lest We Forget, a musical tribute to Canadian war veterans held around Remembrance Day in collaboration with the Edmonton Legion.
-CMS also holds an annual Christmas concert, a spring concert series and various themed/novel shows throughout the year as opportunities arise.
+CMS also holds an annual Christmas concert, a spring concert series and various themed/novel and dance shows throughout the year as opportunities arise.
 Concerts are a vital opportunity for musicians to showcase their hard work and for the society to raise funds.
-CMS also collaborates with other local nonprofits- for example, over the summer CMS hosted a series of outdoor concerts called Mutts for Music, working with local animal shelters to raise awareness regarding animal adoption.
+CMS also collaborates with other local nonprofits- for example, over the summer CMS hosted a series of outdoor concerts called Mutts for Music, working with local animal shelters to raise awareness regarding animal adoption, as well as collaborating with Edmonton Pride Festival.